About

 The Players:

 Mr Grumpy: My husband.
 Love of my life.
 Occasionally makes me want to shave off one of his eyebrows in his sleep.
-Champion farter, quite decent hand holder, incredibly humourous, purchaser of Lindt chocolate bunnies, lover of cricket (thank God I love him), single handedly trying to bring bogan flannel shirts back into fashion.
+Champion farter, quite decent hand holder, incredibly humourous, purchaser of Lindt chocolate bunnies, lover of cricket, single handedly trying to bring bogan flannel shirts back into fashion.

 Rug Rats, Monkey Boys, The L-plater etc: My two male offspring.
-14and 17-year-old hormonal time bombs.
-Every morning we spin the personality wheel and hope we land on 'sullen' as opposed to 'spawn of Satan'.
+19 and 22-year-old.
 Although, they are responsible for nearly every grey hair on my head, they can pop up with a fleeting moment of pure loveliness that makes it all worthwhile.

-Freyja: Our younger Great Dane.
-Completely insane, prima donna, who knows she is super cute, and milks it for all it's worth.
-Continues to think she is a lap dog, and will attempt to plonk her 50kg butt on any unprotected laps.
+Freyja: Our Great Dane.
+Anxious, prima donna, who knows she is super cute, and milks it for all it's worth.
+Continues to think she is a lap dog, and will attempt to plonk her 60kg butt on any unprotected laps.
 Equally flatulent and slobbery and will do anything for a pat.

 Now to conduct a scintillating interview with myself.